-Nothing gets existing customers excited for an approaching sale like home page sneak peaks.
-Place a banner or two on your website leading up to the sale, and you’ll create awareness for it everytime someone lands on your site.
+Nothing gets existing customers excited for an approaching sale like home page sneak peeks.
+Place a banner or two on your website leading up to the sale, and you’ll create awareness for it every time someone lands on your site.

-From top page “hero” banners, to smaller side banners – whichever suits your website – you can bring attention to your upcoming deals with striking imagery and clear, bold copy to minimise bounce rate and increase clicks to your product pages.
+From the top page “hero” banners to smaller side banners – whichever suits your website – you can bring attention to your upcoming deals with striking imagery and clear, bold copy to minimise bounce rate and increase clicks to your product pages.